Priya-Sivalingam/Food-order-database-app/README.md

 ## Introduction
 The "Simple Food Order Database App" is a 5th-semester Database Management System course project.
 It is a web application that allows users to interact with a food ordering database.
-The main objective of this project is to explore and demonstrate the use of SQL queries in a real-world application.
+The main objective of this project is to explore and demonstrate the use of SQL queries in a real-world application.This application focus only admin managment side futher

-Got it, here's the "Features" section focused on the admin-side features for the "Simple Food Order Database App":

 ## Features